senior staff research scientist

 Invited talk CMU AI seminar

-Invited keynote Federal Reserve AI Symposium 2021
+Federal Reserve AI Symposium 2021

 Invited panel AAAI 2021 Explainable Agency in Artificial Intelligence Workshop